FearDread/guerrilla_ui/README.md

 ### Various Start Options

-With <GUI> you can start multiple instances of the same module using `instanceId`:
+With Guerrilla UI you can start multiple instances of the same module using `instanceId`:

 ```javascript
 $.GUI().start("moduleA", {instanceId: "moduleInstanceA"});